St. Regis is one of the most highly-respected hotel brands in the world.

 The property contains a fine-dining Mediterranean restaurant and bar, a huge ballroom, a St. Regis spa, a fitness center, and a regal garden bar.

 Between the trio of the St. Regis Florence, the St. Regis Venice, and the St. Regis Rome, this property is usually the most affordable, but that’s not saying very much.
 Expect to shell out around $675 per night for a stay here.
-If you decide to redeem points, you’ll pay 85,000 points per night for standard dates, 70,000 points per night for off-peak dates, and 100,000 points per night for peak dates.
+If you decide to redeem points, you’ll pay 70,000-100,000 points per night on average.

 The St. Regis Hong Kong is the place to be in Hong Kong.
 Overlooking Victoria Harbour with this exclusive Wan Chai location, this incredible hotel is the newest entrant to Hong Kong’s crowded luxury hotel scene.